nicktrimborn/4/exercises/02/questions.md

 ## 8. What is the path for the `sysfs` entry for the module?
 List and explain its contents.
 /sys/module/hello.
 Contains:
-- coresize:
+- coresize : size of loaded kernel module
 - holders
 - initsize
 - initstate
-- notes
+- notes : general notes and information
 - parameters : contains defined module_param variables
-- refcnt
+- refcnt : If the module is able to be unloaded from the kernel, this file will contain the current reference count of the module.
-- sections
+- sections : This subdirectories contains files with information about module sections.
+This information is mainly used                 for debugging
-- srcversion
+- srcversion : Version number
 - taint : GPL licence avoids taining the kernel
 - uevent :
 - version : Version module meta data